violinist-dev/docs/content/labels-security.md

 {{< /highlight >}}

-To make Violinist assign `my-review-user` to all of the pull requests created, simply add the following to your composer.json:
+To make Violinist add the label `security asap` to all of the pull requests created that are security updates, simply add the following to your composer.json:

 {{< highlight JSON "hl_lines=4-10" >}}